benlye/MultiBootReloader/README.md

 If the process goes wrong there is a chance that the bootloader will become corrupt.
 If this happens the module will be unusable until you use a USB-to-Serial adapter (e.g. CP2102 or CH340G) to reprogram the it.
 Depending on your MULTI-Module, you may have to solder pins onto it in order to do this.

 Effectively you will need to take the same steps as if you were upgrading the bootloader the 'old' way.

+### Red LED remains on
+It has been reported that on some MULTI-Modules (e.g. URUAV TMX5) the red LED remains on at the end of the flashing process.
+If the red LED has been on solid (not blinking) for 30sec or more, it is safe to unplug the module and continue with flashing the firmware.